bahadirbklg/intro/README.md

 * PyTorch implementation

 8. Image classification with CNNs
-* Examples where machine surpasses human
+* Examples where CNNs surpass humans
 * Adversarial examples which trick CNNs but are easy for humans
 * Examples of existing CNN models that can be used and modified
 * More detail on how to build and train custom models in PyTorch